Mean-field behavior of the quantum Ising susceptibility and a new lace expansion for the classical Ising model: Abstract

 \section{Abstract}

 The transverse-field Ising model is widely studied as one of the simplest quantum spin systems.
-It is known that this model exhibits a phase transition at the critical inverse temperature $\betac(q)$, where $q$ is the strength of the transverse field.
-Bj\"ornberg~\cite{b2013infrared} investigated the divergence rate of the susceptibility for the nearest-neighbor model as the critical point is approached by simultaneously changing $q$ and the spin-spin coupling $J$ in a proper manner, with fixed temperature.
-In this paper, we prove that the susceptibility diverges as $(\betac(q)-\beta)^{-1}$ as $\beta\uparrow\betac(q)$ for $d>4$ assuming an infrared bound on the space-time two-point function.
+It is known that this model exhibits a phase transition at the critical inverse temperature $\betac$, which is determined by the spin-spin couplings and the transverse field $\TField\ge0$.
+Bj\"ornberg~\cite{b2013infrared} investigated the divergence rate of the susceptibility for the nearest-neighbor model as the critical point is approached by simultaneously changing the spin-spin coupling $J\ge0$ and $\TField$ in a proper manner, with fixed temperature.
+In this paper, we fix $J$ and $\TField$ and show that the susceptibility diverges as $(\betac-\beta)^{-1}$ as $\beta\uparrow\betac$ for $d>4$ assuming an infrared bound on the space-time two-point function.
 One of the key elements is a stochastic-geometric representation in Bj\"ornberg \& Grimmett~\cite{bg2009phase} and Crawford \& Ioffe~\cite{ci2010random}.
 As a byproduct, we derive a new lace expansion for the classical Ising model (i.e., $q=0$).